Project "Ultimate 1983 Rabbit GTI"

 You can see the tubular front 'horn' supports which brace the core support area.
 There will also be a bolt-in front engine mount support to keep everything in alignment when the 300hp engine will be trying its best to twist the A1 chassis into a prezel.

-Index of Project web pages
+Index of Project web pages:

-Project Overview, Goals & Initial design specs
+Project Overview, Goals & Specs

-Chassis development
+Chassis Development

-Bodywork
+Bodywork & Paint

 Interior

-Performance validation
+Performance Validation

-VW Vortex Thread on this project
+VW Vortex thread on this project

 My original 1983 Rabbit GTI (owned 1983-1987)